brandsExclusive/handbook/engineering/collaboration.md

 ## Architecture Changes

-An architecture change includes the following:
+An architecture change includes change such as:

 * new deployment pipeline strategies
 * new data flows
 * new usage of cloud product
+* new services, or new relationships between services

 Before making an architectural change a private [gist](https://gist.github.com/) should be created outlining the proposed change and what the problem being